 Beacons never track you, they just broadcast signals.
 This whole beacon ecosystem is supported by Bluetooth; it is something like a Wi-Fi but not the same.
 A web of Bluetooth around you lets you connect almost everything to the beacons.
 The beacon hardware is not very complicated but how it functions and triggers the actions is a little complicated.

-To be precise a beacon transmits ID numbers and a nearby Bluetooth enabled device picks up the signal and when the dedicated app recognises that signal it links that to an action and displays it to the user.
+To be precise a beacon transmits ID numbers and a nearby Bluetooth enabled device picks up the signal and when the dedicated app recognizes that signal it links that to an action and displays it to the user.
 You can also make the app to function according to your command when it catches the signals from a beacon through some third party tools.
 Beacon has been developed very quickly and has led to the introduction of iBeacon.
 It is a protocol through which you can transmit small bits of data.
 Google has also introduced an alternative named as Eddystone after which both Eddystone and iBeacon have ruled the proximity market.

 Image credit: geoithub.com